NicolasDorier/NBitcoin.Docs/README.md

 If you want to learn conceptually about Bitcoin, I advice you to read [Programming The Blockchain in C#](https://programmingblockchain.gitbooks.io/programmingblockchain/content/) first before reading this documentation.

-[Programming The Blockchain in C#](https://programmingblockchain.gitbooks.io/programmingblockchain/content/) introduces you primitive concept of Bitcoin which are useful whichever language you end writing bitcoin.
+[Programming The Blockchain in C#](https://programmingblockchain.gitbooks.io/programmingblockchain/content/) introduces you primitive concept of Bitcoin which are useful whichever language you end up writing bitcoin.

 This book is about programming with NBitcoin you will learn additional concept, not covered in [Programming The Blockchain in C#](https://programmingblockchain.gitbooks.io/programmingblockchain/content/), and mainly how to use them in NBitcoin.